What is Ransomware?

 • Scareware is usually rogue security software or a tech support scam.
 You may receive pop-ups claiming that malware was discovered and the only way to get rid of it is to pay.
 If you do not act, you’ll likely continue to be bombarded with pop-ups, but your files are essentially safe.

-• Screen lockers freezes you out of your PC completely.
+• Screen lockers freeze you out of your PC completely.
 Upon starting up your computer, a full-size window will appear, often accompanied by an official-looking government seal saying illegal activity has been detected on your computer and you must pay a fine.
 However, the government would not freeze you out of your computer or demand payment for illegal activity.
 If they suspected you of piracy or any other cyber crimes, they would go through the appropriate legal channels.

 • Encrypting ransomware grabs your files and encrypts them, demanding payment in order to decrypt and redeliver.
 This type of ransomware is very dangerous because once criminals get a hold of your data, no security software or system restore can return them back unless you pay the ransom.
 Even if you do pay, there’s no guarantee the cybercriminals will give you your data back.